Nevenall/sufficient-reason/System/Making_a_Mage.md

     **Survival**     | Surviving outside the bounds of civilization.
 Including first aid and herbs.
     **Technology**   | Computers and technological devices.

+### Specialties

+  *Spend Character Dice to add Specialties to a Skill, up to d12.*

+  Each skill is intentionally broad.
+Specialties represent more focused knowledge and training.
+A Specialty is less likely to be useful, but when it is, you can add it to your action pool along with the Skill it specializes.

 ## Arete

   *Arete starts at 'Sleep Walker' d4.
 You may spend Character Dice to increase it up to d12.*